 It’s strongly encouraged to try and fill or rent an entire container when repatriating back home.

 Be certain that furnishings like exotic lamps, hi-tech electronics and one-of-a-kind furniture have the necessary connections to operate outside the country where purchased.
 From plug adaptors to specific bed linens, make sure your ideal setup can be achieved just like it was in your host country.

 5. Don’t forget to lock up (and unlock)

-Willeter says the best advice he’s given for anyone moving overseas with shipments en route is simple – don’t pack your house keys in the sea shipment!
+Our best advice for anyone moving overseas with shipments en route is simple – don’t pack your house keys in the sea shipment!